current live projects:

-The Psychedelic Therapy Training is a project of education, harm reduction, and research; intended to address the current gap in psychedelic education and supervision, reduce poor psychedelic facilitation, and investigate adequate models of psychedelic training.
+Psychedelic Therapy Training (PTT) is a project of education, harm reduction, and research, intended to address the current gap in psychedelic education and supervision, reduce poor psychedelic facilitation, and investigate into adequate models of psychedelic training.

-It is a profound integrative training with a program of three years and a 1,200-hour intensity that incorporates indigenous leaders and their traditions together with psychedelic researchers and transpersonal psychotherapists.
+It is a profound and integrative training with a program curriculum of three years and a 1400-hour intensity that incorporates indigenous healers and their traditions together with psychedelic leaders and transpersonal psychotherapists.

 Conservation and defense of ancestral knowledge